carte731/sweng452w-fp/README.md

 ``` powershell
 wsl --install
 ```
+Now the basic WSL2 framework has been installed, now let's install a Ubuntu-20 instance.

 ### Install WSL2 Ubuntu 20
 In the Windows search bar, type `windows store`.
 In the Windows store search for `Ubuntu 20` and select `Ubuntu 20.04.6 LTS` - then install it.